ShawnN003/Final/README.md

 Tasks:

 High Priority:
         UserName input && storing the database
-    Validation (Checking if the user inputed a username) Run a smooth game after high priority is done Record the game type?
+    Validation (Checking if the user inputted a username) Run a smooth game after high priority is done Record the game type?
 Rock paper scissors or tic-tac-toe